ParagGhatage/Parag-BabyNest-prototypee/README.md

-# BabyNest App - Architecture & Workflow
+# BabyNest App - Proposed Architecture & Workflow

 ## 📌 Overview
 This document outlines the **architecture, repository structure, and workflow** of a pregnancy tracking app built with **React Native** for frontend and on-device AI processing.